Media advisory

 Three snow plows in a line clearing snow on road in Mississauga.

-The City of Mississauga has declared a Significant Weather Event.
-The City is actively responding to this weekend’s winter weather.
-Crews across multiple City departments are working to maintain essential services, support public safety, and address weather related impacts as they arise.
-Where possible, give crews the space to clear the roads and respond to emergencies.
+The City of Mississauga’s Significant Weather Event continues to be in effect.
+Crews across multiple City departments are continuing to maintain essential services, support public safety, and address weather-related impacts as they arise.

 City crews will continue monitoring conditions and will provide updates as needed.